-Dr Walid Abdul-Hamid, Medical Director at Priory Wellbeing Centre Dubai, has recently collaborated with the charity Trauma Aid UK to provide Eye Movement Desensitisation and Reprocessing (EMDR) training to volunteer Jordanian psychologists.
+Dr Walid Abdul-Hamid, has collaborated with the charity Trauma Aid UK to provide Eye Movement Desensitisation and Reprocessing (EMDR) training to volunteer Jordanian psychologists.

 This training - which was co-ordinated by Dr Walid - has been given as a result of recent events on 25th October 2018, which saw powerful floodwaters sweep away a school bus, and left at least 21 people deceased.